Pleasant Valley State Prison (PVSP)

 PVSP provides professional medical and mental health services in modern facilities for those patients identified through medical intervention.
 Our licensed Correctional Treatment Center provides short-term inpatient medical care, diagnostic evaluation, and treatment of patients, including those in need of intervention in our Mental Health Crisis Bed housing.
 We are able to provide modern medical care for those inmates patients designated as low to medical risk.

-Steve Smith has been acting Warden at Pleasant Valley State Prison (PVSP) in Coalinga since February 2024.
+Jerry Ourique has served as Acting Warden at Pleasant Valley State Prison (PVSP) since March 2025.

 Local Inmate Family Councils (IFC’s) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC’s promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.